Customer support: Definition, importance & 10 key strategies

 There is always a technical answer to a technical problem, and a customer support representative is there to help when those issues arise.
 But the type of help being offered, when, how, and to whom, can be what sets a support team apart.

-Let’s say you are a customer and were supposed to put a checkbox on a form at the DMV, the doctor’s office, or your tax-preparation software.
+Let’s say you are a customer and were supposed to put a checkbox on a form at the DMV, the doctor’s office, or your tax-preparation tool.

 You didn’t, something didn’t work out as expected, and you contacted customer support.
 A skilled, helpful customer support agent helped diagnose the problem, explaining that not checking that box was the issue.

 Years ago, when a support ticket was opened when a problem started and closed when it was solved, a quick diagnosis made more sense.
 For a modern support operation, taking the time to set customers up for success is necessary follow-through.
 Maybe that means asking why they didn’t check the box, or taking the time to explain the important actions that are touched off when they do.